mirisuzanne/miriamsuzanne/content/2015/10/17/miriam.rst

-public: yes
+public: no
-tags: ['transition']
+tags: [transition]
-slug: 'miriam'
+series: transition
 summary: |
   It’s the third Saturday in October, which everyone knows is